marmelab/react-admin/docs/FileInput.md

 ## `multiple`

-Whether the inputs can accept multiple files.
+Set to `true` if the input should accept a list of files, `false` if it should only accept one file.
 Defaults to `false`.

 If `multiple` is set to `false` and additional files are dropped, all files besides the first will be rejected.
 Any file which does not have a size in the [`minSize`, `maxSize`] range, will be rejected as well.